slubambo/SpringBoot-Microservices-StarterKit/README.md

 1. **Clone the Repository**: Clone this repository to your local machine using the following command: (git clone https://github.com/your-username/SpringBoot-Microservices-StarterKit.git)

 3. **Configuration**: Customize the configurations according to your requirements, such as database settings, JWT secret, etc.
+   Insert default roles into the user-database:
+   INSERT INTO roles(name) VALUES('ROLE_USER');
+   INSERT INTO roles(name) VALUES('ROLE_ADMIN');

-4. **Build and Run**: Build and run the microservices using your favorite IDE or build tools like Maven or Gradle.
+6. **Build and Run**: Build and run the microservices using your favorite IDE or build tools like Maven or Gradle.

-5. **Explore and Extend**: Explore the provided services and functionalities.
+7. **Explore and Extend**: Explore the provided services and functionalities.
 Extend them to suit your specific use cases and requirements.

-6. **Deploy**: Once you're satisfied with your modifications, deploy the microservices to your desired environment.
+8. **Deploy**: Once you're satisfied with your modifications, deploy the microservices to your desired environment.

-8. **Template Service**: Details on how to customize the template service are in the read-me file in template-service directory.
+9. **Template Service**: Details on how to customize the template service are in the read-me file in template-service directory.

-9. **Contribute**: If you find bugs or have suggestions for improvements, feel free to contribute by opening issues or submitting pull requests.
+10. **Contribute**: If you find bugs or have suggestions for improvements, feel free to contribute by opening issues or submitting pull requests.

 ## Contributing